shaps80/Logging/README.md

 logger.debug("Hello, world!")
 ```

-Similar to OSLog, all interpolated values default to a `private` scope with their values redacted.
+Similar to OSLog, all interpolated values default to a `private` scope (in a non-DEBUG) environment, with their values redacted.

 ```swift
 logger.debug("Logged in as \(user, privacy: .private)")